huaminghuangtw/Evergreen-Notes/Permanent-Notes/relationships.md

 > _[“We have to recognize that there cannot be relationships unless there is commitment, unless there is loyalty, unless there is love, patience, persistence.” — Cornel West, Breaking Bread: Insurgent Black Intellectual Life](https://www.goodreads.com/quotes/234703-we-have-to-recognise-that-there-cannot-be-relationships-unless)_

 > _“The best relationships are a balance of connection and freedom.” — Esther Perel_

+> _“Understand that friends come and go, but with a precious few you should hold on.
+Work hard to bridge the gaps in geography and lifestyle, because the older you get, the more you need the people who knew you when you were young.” — Mary Schmich_

 ---